-If you’re the vacation planner of the family, you’re likely used to a certain amount of control over the process.
-When you plan a getaway for your extended family, however, you may find yourself in the kitchen with a number of different cooks.
+If you’re the vacation planner in the family, you’re likely used to a certain amount of control over the process.
+As you plan a getaway for your extended family, however, you may find yourself in the kitchen with a number of different cooks.
 A few tweaks to your approach, and this process can be a joy as well.

 Set a Budget

 Once you’ve all decided you’d like to vacation together, move directly to the discussion about money.
 Communicate openly and clearly and continue to do so throughout the process.
 If you bust through what can be an uncomfortable topic for some right at the outset, it will make communication and decision making much easier as you go along.

 You may be accustomed to hotel accommodations for your immediate family, but when you have a crowd, a house is almost always more economical and provides more options for people.
 Look for open common spaces and private sleeping spaces.
 You’ll also be very glad if you can find a place with a dishwasher and a laundry room.